 The Turnpike exemption is available only to licensees having 1) toll receipts or invoices issued by the Massachusetts Turnpike Authority and 2) original invoices or sales receipts of motor fuels showing the purchase of the fuel within three days of use on the Massachusetts Turnpike; or evidence that such motor fuel was transferred from bulk storage to the vehicle tank within three days of its use on the Massachusetts Turnpike.

 Interest and Penalties: If returns are not properly filed, interest and penalties may be assessed.
 The penalty for failure to file a tax report when due is the greater of fifty dollars ($50.00) or ten percent (10%) of the net tax due to all member jurisdictions.
 Interest is computed on all delinquent taxes due each jurisdiction at the rate of one percent (1%) per month, from the date the tax was due for each month, or fraction thereof, until paid.
-Effective July 1, 2013, interest will be calculated based on IRC § 6621(a) (2) plus 2%.
+Interest is calculated based on IRC § 6621(a) (2) plus 2%.
 The rate will be subject to adjustment each January 1st for the entire calendar year.

 See TIR 99-18 regarding the waiver of G.L. c.
 62C, § 33(c) late‑pay penalties and suspension or involuntary collection activities under G.L. c.
 62C, § 32(e) when the taxpayer administratively disputes the assessment (or any portion thereof) within DOR or at the Appellate Tax Board or Probate Court.

-Changing Information or Status: Changes must be submitted in writing to the address given below.
+Changing Information or Status: Changes should be made electronically through MTC.
+A taxpayer who does not have access to MTC may submit changes in writing to the address given below.
 New decals must be ordered by submitting a new application.